 Transportation is another place to cut.
 Having grown up in a rural area, I know that the car-free life isn’t always possible.
 But you can reduce gasoline costs by carpooling, riding a bike, using public transportation (if applicable) and combining errands.
 Or propose “carpool shopping” – you and a friend or two hit the supermarket together and split the gas.

 Help from a pro

 Suppose you’re so demoralized by the salary setback that you’re having trouble coping, let alone instituting change.
 Get advice from your local nonprofit credit counseling agency, which offers help on a sliding-scale basis.
 (Hint: It might be free.)

-Another free resource: our partner PowerWallet, a free service that tracks your spending and looks for better deals.
+Another free resource is our partner PowerWallet.
+This service tracks your spending and looks for better deals.
 Having a handle on your funds helps you stay focused on the big picture.